What Automated Customer Service Means [and How to Make it Real]

 1. Automation for the sake of automation

 Sometimes, a user just wants a real person to talk to.
-Don’t take my word for it: 30% of users say that not being able to communicate with a human agent is the most frustrating thing of their experience.
+Don’t take my word for it: 30% of users say that not being able to communicate with a human agent is the most frustrating thing in their experience.
 So boiling the ocean when it comes to automation is not going to help, no matter how you slice it.

 2. Not paying enough attention to content